grammyjs/website/site/docs/guide/introduction.md

 #### Preparing Your Machine for Development

-[Install Deno](https://deno.land/manual/getting_started/installation#download-and-install) if you have not done that already.
+[Install Deno](https://deno.land/manual/getting_started/installation#download-and-install) if you have not done it already.

-You also need a text editor that works well for coding.
+You also need a text editor that fits well with coding.
 The best one for Deno is Visual Studio Code.
 [Install it.](https://code.visualstudio.com/)